 1. If you are planning on painting your cardboard tube, do that first.
 We used our favorite tempera paint.
 Set it aside to dry.

-2. Next, you’ll need to cut your mylar sheets into three equal strips.
+2. Next, you’ll need to cut your mylar sheets or mirrored sheets into three equal strips.
 You’ll want the size to be just right so the finished kaleidoscope insert fits snuggly in your cardboard tube and won’t fall out.

 We used cardboard tubes from an empty Cottonelle toilet paper roll.
 I’m not sure if different brands of toilet paper use different sizes of cardboard tubes, but these are the exact sizes that worked with our Cottonelle tubes.
 You might need to adjust yours depending on the size of your tube.
 (Since you won’t want to waste any mylar, practice sizing yours using cardstock first.)